edf1101/Battleships/README.md

 either the AI or Player to the HTML code, and it colours those tiles green
 #### Other Frontend modifications
 In the placement HTML file originally allowed users to place fewer than required number of ships.
 This was fixed.
+#### Storm mode
+To make it a more challenging if you select storm mode the player's board will shift one space each turn.
+Since the HTML grid isn't persistent this had to be coded in javascript
 #### AI attacking
 There are 5 AI difficulties [code here](battleships/advanced_ai.py)
 0. Pure Random Guessing